BestTimesToVisit.com Logo

 money

-Oyster cards are a lifesaver for getting around on public transport.
-Top it up at any Tube station or using the contactless payment on your credit/debit card.
-Avoid taxis for short distances unless it's raining cats and dogs; they can be pricey.
+Oyster cards are a lifesaver for getting around London's public transport.
+Top it up at any station or using the contactless payment on your credit/debit card.
+Avoid taxis for short distances as they can be expensive; the Tube or bus is much more cost-effective.

 food